Quantum-Codes/jeeadv_2024/README.md

 Note that the marks are "approx" as JIC report does have the marks but are not individually mapped to each roll number, instead the marks are mapped to groups of 100 ranks making it slightly inaccurate.
 The marks would be slightly off for few candidates but correct for most.

+### seat_matrix.xlsx

+It consists of the number of seats offered by an institute for every category for a given academic programme as well as the total seats available in that institute.